ChicoState/creativeblock-ux/README.md

 ## UX Team Members

 * **[Brandon Henman](https://usabilityengineering.github.io/portfolio-CS-Brandon/)**
-  - Wrote the dedicated report page
+  - Wrote the dedicated report page for phase I and II
   - Worked as a team to create design artifacts and research/ design
+  - Created/ updated wireframes

 * **[Nico Paganelli](https://usabilityengineering.github.io/ux-journal-the-real-brogrammer/)**
-  - Wrote the main portfolio page
+  - Wrote the main portfolio page for phase I and II
-  - Converted our documents + design artifacts to markdown and moved to github
+  - Converted our documents + design artifacts to markdown and moved to github for phase I and II
   - Worked as a team to create design artifacts and research/ design
+  - Created/ updated wireframes